MONROE-PROJECT/Experiments/experiments/ping/readme.md

 # Experiment
-The experiments measure IP RTT by continuously send ping packets to host 8.8.8.8 (google public dns).
+The experiments measure IP RTT by continuously send ping packets to a configurable server (default 8.8.8.8, google public dns).

-The experiment will send 1 Echo Request (ICMP type 8) packet per second to host 8.8.8.8 over the specified interface until aborted.
+The experiment will send 1 Echo Request (ICMP type 8) packet per second to a server over the specified interface until aborted.
 RTT is measured as the time between the Echo request and the Echo reply (ICMP type 0) is received from the server.